-(1) KINS Capital LLC ("Sponsor") is the record holder of such shares.
+- (1) KINS Capital LLC ("Sponsor") is the record holder of such shares, which are comprised of 6,652,776 shares of CXApp Class A Common Stock and 9,103,528 shares of CXApp Class A Common Stock underlying the private warrants.
 Mr. Khurram P. Sheikh is the managing member of the Sponsor, and as such Mr. Khurram P. Sheikh has voting and investment discretion with respect to the shares held of record by the Sponsor and may be deemed to have shared beneficial ownership of shares held directly by the Sponsor.
 Mr. Khurram P. Sheikh disclaims beneficial ownership of the reported shares other than to the extent of any pecuniary interest he may have therein, directly or indirectly.
-The business address of Sponsor is Four Palo Alto Square, Suite 200, 3000 El Camino Real, Palo Alto, CA 94306.

-- (2) BTIG, LLC is the record holder of such shares.
-The business address of BTIG, LLC is 65 E 65th Street, New York, NY 10065. - (3) The registered holders of the referenced shares are funds and accounts under management by BlackRock, Inc. BlackRock, Inc. is the ultimate parent holding company of such funds and accounts.
+The business address of Sponsor is Four Palo Alto Square, Suite 200, 3000 El Camino Real, Palo Alto, CA 94306. - (2) The registered holders of the referenced shares, which are comprised of 845,647 shares of CXApp Class A Common Stock and 1,176,472 shares of CXApp Class A Common Stock underlying the private warrants, are funds and accounts under management by BlackRock, Inc. BlackRock, Inc. is the ultimate parent holding company of such funds and accounts.
 On behalf of such funds and accounts, the applicable portfolio managers, as managing directors of such entities, have voting and investment power over the shares held by the funds and accounts which are the registered holders of the referenced shares.
 Such portfolio managers expressly disclaim beneficial ownership of all shares held by such funds and accounts.
-The address of such funds and accounts and such portfolio managers is 55 East 52nd Street, New York, NY 10055.
+The address of such funds and accounts and such portfolio managers is 55 East 52nd Street, New York, NY 10055. - (3) BTIG, LLC is the record holder of such shares.
+The business address of BTIG, LLC is 65 E 65th Street, New York, NY 10065.